 Insights from Asia-Pacific Graduates on UK Education and Career Development

-Our study explored the experiences of Thai graduates who pursued higher education in the UK, examining how they perceive its impact on their career development.
-While the study focused on Thai graduates, the findings provide valuable insights relevant to many international students from the Asia-Pacific (APAC) region.
+This study explored the experiences of Thai graduates who pursued higher education in the UK, examining how they perceive its impact on their career development.
+While the research focused on Thai graduates, the findings offer broader insights relevant to many international students from the Asia-Pacific (APAC) region.

-A major theme that emerged from the study was the gap between career expectations and the realities of returning home.
-While most graduates acknowledged that their UK education and qualifications positively influenced their career development, some faced challenges upon returning to their home country.
+A major theme that emerged was the gap between graduates’ career expectations and the realities they encountered upon returning home.
+While most acknowledged that their UK education and qualifications had a positive impact on their career development, several faced challenges on re-entering their domestic job market.

-For instance, underemployment was a common issue, with some graduates struggling to find roles that matched their qualifications due to factors such as limited industry opportunities, university prestige bias, a lack of work experience, and an oversaturation of certain degrees.
-Similar trends have been observed across APAC countries, where international graduates often encounter structural barriers when reintegrating into their home job markets.
+Underemployment was a common issue.
+Graduates often struggled to secure roles that matched their qualifications due to factors such as limited opportunities in certain industries, university prestige bias, a lack of work experience, and an oversaturation of popular degree fields.
+Similar patterns have been reported across the APAC region, where returning graduates frequently face structural barriers when reintegrating into their local labour markets.

 Recommendations:

-• More awareness of labour market requirements and emerging industries.
+• More awareness of labour market requirements and emerging sectors.

-• Encouraging students to gain work experience through internships and voluntary work.
+• Encouragement to gain work experience through internships and voluntary roles.

-• Coaching graduates on effective CV writing and how to articulate the value of their international education in job interviews.
+• Coaching on CV writing and communicating the value of international education in job interviews.

 The Value of Practical Learning

-Participants highlighted the benefits of UK education’s emphasis on experiential learning, critical thinking, independent study, and problem-solving.
-These skills are increasingly important in a competitive global job market.
-Social Cognitive Career Theory (Brown & Lent, 2004) supports this, suggesting that exposure to diverse learning experiences enhances self-efficacy, outcome expectations, and goal setting.
+Participants praised the UK’s emphasis on experiential learning, critical thinking, independent study, and problem-solving—skills that are increasingly valued in a competitive global job market.
+Social Cognitive Career Theory (Brown & Lent, 2004) supports this, noting that exposure to diverse learning experiences strengthens self-efficacy, outcome expectations, and career goal setting.

-However, some graduates found it challenging to apply these skills in their home country’s workplace due to organisational structures and cultural norms.
-In certain APAC job markets, hierarchical workplaces and traditional approaches may limit the immediate implementation of new ideas.
-Graduates expecting senior roles upon return may also hesitate to start with entry-level positions, despite the value of gaining hands-on experience.
+However, some graduates found it difficult to apply these skills in their home countries, where hierarchical structures and traditional workplace norms can limit the implementation of new approaches.
+Graduates returning with expectations of securing senior positions may also hesitate to accept entry-level roles, despite the importance of gaining hands-on experience.

-Many participants also struggled to find work experience while studying in the UK, often due to a lack of awareness among employers about the benefits of hiring international students (AGCAS, 2024a).
-The short duration of postgraduate study, combined with a focus on travel and social activities, also contributed to fewer students actively seeking work experience.
+Additionally, many participants had limited work experience during their studies in the UK.
+This was often due to a lack of employer awareness about the value of hiring international students (AGCAS, 2024a), the short duration of postgraduate programmes, and a preference among students to focus on travel or social activities.

 Recommendations:

-• Incorporating more student-centered and experiential teaching approaches in APAC education systems.
+• Integrate more student-centred, experiential approaches into APAC education systems.

-• Informing students about employer expectations in their home countries to encourage them to pursue part-time work or post-study work visas.
+• Inform students about employer expectations in their home countries to encourage part-time work and use of post-study work visas.

-• Providing leadership training to help graduates implement their ideas effectively in the workplace.
+• Offer leadership training to help graduates implement new ideas effectively.

 Cultural Barriers to Career Integration

-Most graduates reintegrated into their home country without major issues, thanks to the prestige of a UK degree, improved English proficiency, and expanded networks.
-This aligns with Planned Happenstance Theory (Krumboltz & Levin, 2004), which highlights the importance of networking, taking risks, and embracing new opportunities for professional development.
+Most participants reintegrated without major issues, benefiting from the prestige of a UK degree, enhanced English skills, and expanded networks.
+This aligns with Planned Happenstance Theory (Krumboltz & Levin, 2004), which highlights the importance of networking, risk-taking, and openness to unexpected opportunities.

 Recommendations:

-• Teaching students about "Growth Mindset" (Dweck, 2017) and the value of continuous professional development.
+• Promote "Growth Mindset" (Dweck, 2017) and the importance of lifelong learning.

-• Encouraging awareness of labour market trends, including the increasing demand for skilled workers in AI, automation, and emerging industries.
+• Support greater awareness of labour market trends, including growing demand for skills in AI, automation, and emerging industries.

 The Role of University Career Services

-A recurring challenge was the perceived lack of specialized career support tailored to international students at UK universities.
-Many participants were unaware of available career services, and those who did access them found the guidance too general, without specific insights into their home job market.
+A recurring challenge was the limited access to career support tailored specifically to international students.
+Many participants were unaware of university career services altogether, and those who did access them found the advice too general, lacking relevance to their home job market.

-This issue is not unique to Thai students; limited awareness of career education has been noted across several APAC countries (OECD, 2021).
-Universities could enhance career support by better promoting services and offering more tailored advice for international students, aligning with recommendations from HEPI (Hillman & Cowan, 2021) and UUKi (2020).
-Expanding pre-sessional career support could also improve awareness of the importance of engaging with career services early on.
+This issue is not unique to Thai students.
+Limited awareness and uptake of career education have been observed across several APAC countries (OECD, 2021).
+UK universities could improve by promoting their services more clearly and offering more targeted support for international learners.
+These findings align with recommendations from HEPI (Hillman & Cowan, 2021) and UUKi (2020), and suggest that expanding pre-sessional career support could help increase engagement.

 Recommendations:

-• Universities improving the promotion of their career services and tailoring support for international learners.
+• Improve promotion of university career services and tailor support for international students.

-• Enhancing pre-sessional programs to raise awareness of career services and the benefits of early career planning.
+• Enhance pre-sessional programmes to raise awareness of career planning and the services available.

 Summary of Findings

-The study highlighted key themes related to the lived experiences of international graduates returning to their home countries.
-While participants valued their UK education—particularly its focus on experiential learning and soft skill development—they still faced challenges such as mismatched career expectations, workplace integration issues, and limited access to career guidance.
+This study highlighted key themes around the lived experiences of international graduates returning to their home countries.
+Participants valued their UK education—particularly its focus on experiential learning and transferable skills—but still faced barriers such as mismatched expectations, workplace integration issues, and limited access to tailored career support.

-These findings emphasise the need for more comprehensive career and employability support before, during, and after study.
-Workshops on graduate visas, gaining work experience, fostering a "Growth Mindset," and maximising university career services would help international students better navigate their home job markets and effectively communicate the value of their overseas education to employers.
+These findings reinforce the need for more comprehensive career and employability guidance before, during, and after study.
+Sessions on graduate visa options, gaining UK work experience, developing a "Growth Mindset", and making better use of university support services would help international students navigate the complexities of their home labour markets and better articulate the value of their overseas education.

-By addressing these challenges, universities, policymakers, and employers can work together to improve the career prospects of international graduates across the Asia-Pacific region.
+By addressing these challenges, universities, policymakers, and employers can work together to improve outcomes for international graduates across the Asia-Pacific region.

 Previous